lsst-dm/dmtn-208/index.rst

 The internal result storage is also intended for small amounts of serializable data, not for full image cutouts.
 The natural data store for image cutouts is a Butler collection.

-Therefore, each worker task will take responsibility for storing its own metadata, as well as the cutout results, in external storage.
+Therefore, each worker task will take responsibility for storing the cutout results in external storage using the Butler.
+We will use the system described in :ref:`worker-queue` to route the pointer to that external storage to an actor that will update the UWS database with appropriate results.

-The task metadata (success or failure, any error message, the request parameters, and the other metadata for a job required by the UWS specification) will be stored in a SQL database independent of the task queue system.
+The task metadata (success or failure, any error message, the request parameters, and the other metadata for a job required by the UWS specification) will be stored in a SQL database external to the task queue system.
+The parameters known before job execution (such as the request parameters) will be stored by the frontend.
+The other data will be stored by specialized Dramatiq actors via callbacks triggered by the success or failure of the cutout actor.
 The image cutout web service will then use the SQL database to retrieve information about finished jobs, and ask the task queuing system for information about still-running jobs that have not yet stored their result metadata.
 This will satisfy the UWS API requirements.

-This means we will not need the result storage functionality of the task queuing system.
+We will use Dramatiq result storage, but only to pass the name of the output Butler collection from the cutout actor to the actor that will store that in the database.

 Summary of task queuing system survey
 -------------------------------------